christianhelms/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is a front end library that is made for building user interfaces.
+It's owned and maintained by Facebook.

 - [ ] What does it mean to _think_ in react?

+Thinking in react means instead of just attacking a problem, you instead break the problem down into components in order to mentally or in some cases, with a notepad or whiteboard, visualize those components.
+After that you build the project.

 - [ ] Describe state.

+It is an object that represents the parts of the app that can change.
+Each component can maintain its own state, which lives in an object called this.state.

 - [ ] Describe props.

+Most components can be customized when they are created, with different parameters.
+These creation parameters are called props.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+Side effects allow us to pass an effect that will tell the machine it needs to do something after it renders to the screen.
+You sync the effects with the state or prop changes so it will work.

 ## Project Set Up